Chapter: Collection Development

 - The Falls Collection is a non-circulating collection comprised of published books, monographs, serials, reports, studies, reference materials, fiction, videos/DVDs, biographies, and books by local authors.
+These items can be viewed one at a time by request.

 - Non-fiction books and videos/DVDs represented include: history and historiography of Menomonee Falls; select materials from Waukesha County, Milwaukee County, and the state of Wisconsin that include information about Menomonee Falls; geography and ecology of the state; local history of area communities; governance and development of Menomonee Falls; local publishing imprints, and biographies of those instrumental in shaping the Village of Menomonee Falls and connected communities.